Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $240 per person.

 Paris City Sightseeing: Local Guide

-Optional Excursion to Versailles by RER train: Visit to the State Apartments and Hall of Mirrors
+Optional Excursion to Versailles by RER train: Visit to the State Apartments and the Hall of Mirrors at the Palace of Versailles

 Visit to the Louvre Museum